Skip to main content

 • Language Connexion (France)

-Placement opportunities can’t be guaranteed, but you will receive tailored support from our dedicated placement team to help you secure a placement.
+Placement opportunities can’t be guaranteed, but you will receive tailored support from our dedicated placements team to help you secure a placement 1.

 Study exchange

-Our diverse range of exchange universities are located in capital cities, and medium and small-sized cities and towns, where you can experience studying in a very different university system.
-You can become fully integrated into life at another university, choose a number of appropriate units and undertake assessments in them.
+Our diverse range of exchange universities are located in capital cities, and medium and small-sized cities and towns.
+This allows you to experience studying in a different university system based on your preferences.
+During your study abroad time, you'll choose appropriate units and undertake assessments in them, and become fully integrated into life at another university.

 The study exchange programme is competitive.
-Places on the scheme are neither automatic nor guaranteed but will be offered on the basis of your personal interests and academic performance.
+Places on the scheme are neither automatic nor guaranteed but will be offered on the basis of your personal interests and academic performance 1.

 Language assistantship

 Teaching English as a Language Assistant in a school or college is also a popular and rewarding option.
 Applications are processed by the British Council.
-Experiences can vary; you may find yourself in a large city or in a rural community, teaching English to small groups of children for around 12 hours a week.
+You may work in a large city or in a rural community, teaching English to small groups of children for around 12 to 20 hours a week.

-It is also possible to be an assistant outside Europe.
-Some of our students have spent time in places such as La Reunion, Mexico and French Guyana.
-Assistantships differ in length from country to country, but usually last nine months.
+Most of our language assistantship opportunities take place in Austria, France, Germany, Italy and Spain, but some of our students have spent time in places such as La Réunion, Mexico and French Guyana.
+Assistantships differ in length, but usually last nine months.

 Your tuition fees